dfkaye/dev-links/2022/january.md

 ## Flux pattern

 + Andrew Ray (2021), **The Mental Model That Helped Me Finally Understand "Flux"** &#8594; https://andrewray.me/blog/the-mental-model-that-helped-me-finally-understand-flux
+    > This is what I wish someone had told me when I struggled learning Flux.
+It's not straightforward, not well documented, and has many moving parts.
     - Originally published 2014, updated and re-styled 2021, post describes one-way data flow pattern recommended in the early days of ReactJS.
     - This was easier to follow in 2021, my having worked with both Redux.js and the SAM pattern.